eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678667384388/b6a969e8-ec90-47c4-8dcd-87512afe1e2a.png align="center")

-This shows the code executed from within Microsoft VS Code.
+This shows the code executed from within Microsoft VS Code(Terminal).

 ### The Code Effect

-**\&gt;&gt; BEFORE :**
+**\- BEFORE : ⤵️**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678667569705/8f740ac2-3de0-439f-b824-4615a64d5b8a.png align="center")

 This shows the screenshot folder is quite disorganized and badly labeled.

-**\&gt;&gt; AFTER :**
+**\- AFTER : ⤵️**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678667666298/5ec29c43-4541-4f1f-a60a-fb4f143188fc.png align="center")

 We now have a well-organized folder.
-Also, because we updated the registry, the next screenshot we take would be named in continuation to where the last file stopped.
-In this case, the next screenshot would be named 'Screenshot (91).png'
+Also, because we updated the registry, the next screenshot we take would be named in continuation from where the last file numbering stopped.
+In the case of the image above, the next screenshot file would be named 'Screenshot (91).png'

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678668075415/32041831-28d2-4517-b290-2e8eb73ee6be.gif align="center")

 Yep!!
-Mission is complete, we can still spice things up a little though.
+The mission is complete, but sure, we can still spice things up a little.

-### The extras we talked about
+### The SPICING

-* **Speeding up Execution**
+* **Speed up Execution**

-To speed up how we execute the code, rather than having to always open VS code, we could instead and very simply execute it from our search bar context.
+To speed up how we execute the code, rather than having to always open VS code or a terminal to run the program from there, we could instead and very simply execute it from our search bar context.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678668617489/5434ce47-8d6f-49da-b44f-cf9f35fdb8a5.png align="center")

-If you remember how we structured our folder for the code, once you have nodeJS installed and set to path, all you just have to do is pretend like you want to search, but in this case, do a 'node' command followed by the relative path to the Javascript code, and that code would get run automatically. a search for \`node re-order/src/re-order.js\` followed by an enter does the trick in this case.
+If you remember how we structured our folder for the code, once you have nodeJS installed and set to path, all you just have to do is pretend like you want to search, but in this case, do a 'node' command followed by the relative path to the Javascript code, and that code would get executed.
+A search for `'node re-order/src/re-order.js'` followed by an enter does the trick in this case.

-* **Extra Magical Effect(make the folder hidden)**
+* **Extra Magical Effect(Folder hiding)**

 To make the folder not get in the way of your pictures, we can use the Windows folder context menu to hide the folder.
-To do that Image Instructions are below :
+To do that, you can follow the Image directions below :

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678669065449/376cb5d0-4bfd-44d9-b27f-a1c442fdccf5.png align="center")

-Right Click on the folder to open the context menu and click on **properties**. ⬆️..
+Right Click on the folder to open the context menu and click on **'**`Properties'` . ⬆️..

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678669154940/49e9d363-6941-4bf2-8c74-7d7594651ba1.png align="center")

-Tick the Hidden box option, to make the folder hidden.. ⬆️..
-Select the hide folder and files option..
+Tick the '`Hidden`' box option and click '`Apply`', to make the folder hidden.. ⬆️..

+Select the option to hide folders and files in the folder.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678669249695/2a60fbdc-479f-4615-9fa5-ce69dfefa36a.png align="center")

-The Folder becomes invisible..
+The folder becomes **INVINSIBLE**..
-To see the folder again, use the view option in windows to see hidden items.
+To see the folder, use the view option in windows to see hidden items, and you can follow the process backwards to unhide the folder.

 ---

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678669579432/ef00e04a-bac9-4f4c-8415-3b36049a93b2.gif align="center")

 That brings us to the end of the article, thanks for your time.
-If you tried it out on your machine and have any questions or issues, feel free to throw them over..
+If you tried it out on your machine and have any questions, issues or an improvement to the code, feel free to throw them over..

+Thank You.